dkirby-ms/docker-crawl/README.md

 * Set a key vault access policy to allow your AKS managed identity client id to get secrets and certificates.

+* Create secrets and tls cert in keyvault

 * Edit crawlapp/values.yaml with your values.

 * Deploy Ingress controller (for AKS)